-Only two of those fifty-six wins to date have come in the Gold Cup, showing how even the most successful and experienced of jockeys can still struggle in the biggest race of the week.
+Walsh won 3 more races in 2018 before retiring, ending on a total of 59 Cheltenham Festival wins.
+Only two of those fifty-nine wins to date have come in the Gold Cup, showing how even the most successful and experienced of jockeys can still struggle in the biggest race of the week.
 Whilst he might be the standout jockey, it’s rather more competitive in the world of trainers and that is something else that punters find thrilling about the Festival.

 The Cheltenham Festival is the first genuinely important jump racing meeting of the calendar year, which is another thing that gives it a special place in the heart of racing lovers.
 There’s something so much more thrilling about jump racing when compared to flat racing, with both horses and jockeys literally risking their lives to compete in a way that isn’t quite the same in the latter form of competition.

 Punters spend months waiting for the jump racing season to get back underway, which probably explains the phenomenon known as the ‘Cheltenham Roar’.
 This is the release of frustration that comes with being made to wait, combined with the feeling of unadulterated excitement, that forms itself into a cheer at the beginning of the first race of the Festival that can be heard for miles around.